david0rr/post_reader/README.md

 ### POST READER README
 ---

-POST_READER is a tool to be utilised after the analysis of postive site dectection using VESPA or VESPA-slim.
+POST_READER is a tool to be utilised after the analysis of postive site dectection using ~~VESPA or VESPA-slim~~ Vespasian.

-Post-reader will look to sift throught the outputs of any VESPA analysis and will remove any controversial detected sites through three analyses:
+Post-reader will look to sift throught the outputs of any ~~VESPA~~ Vespasian analysis and will remove any controversial detected sites through three analyses:
   1. unique site substitutions in desired species
   2. sequence conservation at surrounding regions
   3. removal of sites flanked by regions which consist primarily of gaps.